adiHusky/serverless/README.md

 #lambda function implementation

 Through CICD Pipeline any code change push to main branch will trigger ghactions which will create an artifact in s3 and then get uploaded to Lambda function

+The links are https secured!